World War II

 HARRY S. TRUMAN PRESIDENTIAL PAPERS

-Harry S. Truman Presidential Papers - 6,500 pages of Harry S. Truman presidential papers, archived on 2 CD-ROM discs.
-Selected documents include letters to Bess Wallace Truman dating from 1910, selections from the official file, post presidential papers, papers of Clark Clifford, Charles Ross, George M. Elsey, Robert E. Hannegan, and Harry B. Price.
+Harry S. Truman Presidential Papers - 6,500 pages of Harry S. Truman presidential papers, Selected documents include letters to Bess Wallace Truman dating from 1910, selections from the official file, post presidential papers, papers of Clark Clifford, Charles Ross, George M. Elsey, Robert E. Hannegan, and Harry B. Price.
 Also included among the papers of Joseph M. Jones, is a discussion of the Truman doctrine relating to Greece and Turkey and the Marshall Plan.
 The documents from the "Long Hand Notes File" include handwritten notes on subjects ranging from world affairs to the difficulties of dealing with General Douglas MacArthur.

 HITLER YOUTH - HITLER JUGEND U.S. INTELLIGENCE FILES AND PHOTOS